zzysay/KD4NRE/README.md

 This repo contains the example pytorch code for the paper [Distilling Knowledge from Well-informed Soft Labels for Neural Relation Extraction](files/AAAI-ZhangZ.7408.pdf).

-In this paper, we aim to explore the supervision with soft labels in relation extraction, which makes it possible to integrate prior knowledge.
+This paper/code aims to exhibitions the supervision with soft labels in relation extraction, which makes it possible to integrate prior knowledge.
 Specifically, a bipartite graph is first devised to discover type constraints between entities and relations based on the entire corpus.
 Then, we combine such type constraints with neural networks to achieve a knowledgeable model.
 Furthermore, this model is regarded as teacher to generate well-informed soft labels and guide the optimization of a student network via knowledge distillation.
 Besides, a multi-aspect attention mechanism is introduced to help student mine latent information from text.
 In this way, the enhanced student inherits the dark knowledge (e.g., type constraints and relevance among relations) from teacher, and directly serves the testing scenarios without any extra constraints.

 See below for an overview of the model architecture: